stollander33/docs/docs/developers/developer_guide.md

 `Angular` is already integrated as base framework for the frontend part.
 The base authentication (profile, change password, reset password, session lists, JWT tokens) endpoints are already tested inside the base TS code.

-In debug mode the framework is served on nodejs/webpack while in production the static dist is built at startup time by the related container entrypoint.
+In debug mode the framework is dynamically compiled and provided by ng serve while in production the static dist is built at startup time and served by a nginx reverse proxy.

-NOTE: we are looking for `react` to be integrated as well!
+We are looking for `react` to be integrated as well.